 In fiber optic cable installation, how cables are attached to the system is vital to the success of network.
 If done properly, optical signals would pass through the link with low attenuation and little return loss.
 Fiber optic pigtail offers an optimal way to joint optical fiber, which is used in 99% of single-mode applications.
 This post contains some basic knowledge of fiber optic pigtail, including pigtail connector types, fiber pigtail classifications, and fiber pigtail splicing methods.

-Fiber optic pigtail is a fiber optic cable terminated with fiber optic connectors at only one side of the cable, while leaving the other side no connectors, so that the connector side can be linked to the equipment and the other side can be melted with optical fiber cables.
-Fiber optic pigtails are utilized in terminating fiber optic cables via fusion or mechanical splicing.
-High quality pigtails combined with correct fusion splicing practices offer the best performance possible for fiber optic cable terminations.
-They are usually used with fiber optic management equipment like ODF, fiber terminal box and distribution box, etc.
+Fiber optic pigtail is a fiber optic cable terminated with a factory-installed connector on one end, leaving the other end unterminated.
+Hence the connector side can be linked to equipment and the other side melted with optical fiber cables.
+Fiber optic pigtail are utilized to terminate fiber optic cables via fusion or mechanical splicing.
+High quality pigtail cables, coupled with correct fusion splicing practices offer the best performance possible for fiber optic cable terminations.
+Fiber optic pigtails are usually found in fiber optic management equipment like ODF, fiber terminal box and distribution box.

-According to fiber counts, fiber optic pigtails can be divided into 1, 2, 4, 6, 8, 12, 24 and 48 Strand fiber counts.
-In general, simplex is equal to 1 fiber while duplex is equal to 2 fibers.
-Simplex fiber optic pigtail has one fiber and one connector on its one end.
-Duplex fiber optic pigtail has two fibers and two connectors on its one end.
+Fiber optic pigtails could have 1, 2, 4, 6, 8, 12, 24 and 48 strand fiber counts.
+Simplex fiber optic pigtail has one fiber and a connector on one end.
+Duplex fiber optic pigtail has two fibers and two connectors on one end.
 Each fiber is marked “A” or “B” or different colored connector boots are used to mark polarity.
 Similarly, 4, 6, 8, 12, 24, 48 and more than 48 fibers fiber optic pigtails have their corresponding feature.

 Copyright © 2002-2018.
 All Rights Reserved.